Information for Hiring Departments

 - Professional and Administrative (P&A) staff, including Postdocs

 - Labor Represented staff

 The sooner, the better.
-People sometimes contact our office even before a position is announced.
+People sometimes contact RAP even before a position is posted.
 Individuals considering the University of Minnesota form their opinions early.
-They have questions and concerns long before they reach final-candidate status.
-RAP can help carify misperceptions and provide them with information that will influence their decisions.
-Please mention RAP's website in the acknowledgement letter you send to people who have applied for a position.
+They have questions and concerns long before they reach final candidate status.
+RAP can help clarify misperceptions and provide them with information that will influence their decisions.
+Be sure to mention RAP's website in the acknowledgment letter you send to people who have applied for a position.

 To those unfamiliar with Minnesota, the state is a "frozen tundra."
 Metro area tours are an effective way to show candidates the beauty of our metro area and its numerous cultural attractions.
 Tours are available through Relocation Today, a relocation company that works closely with RAP.
 The tours are $150 and should be scheduled directly with Relocation Today well in advance of candidates' visits.